niwtr/map-walker/README.md

-# map-walker, an ultimate solution to integrated path-guiding software
+# map-walker, the ultimate solution to integrated path-guiding software

 ## Acknowledges
 This is the repository for Data Structure assignments of a BUPT team.